By Kaiser Permanente, Special for USDR

 Use of the calculator has begun to expand outside of Kaiser Permanente, with similar results.
 Co-author Karen M. Puopolo, MD, PhD, neonatologist and medical director of Children’s Hospital of Philadelphia (or CHOP) Newborn Care at Pennsylvania Hospital, the city’s largest perinatal center, said Kaiser Permanente’s calculator was implemented as the primary means of newborn sepsis risk assessment in July 2015.
 “Since that time, antibiotic use has declined by about 50 percent, and our team is now leading an effort to implement the calculator in all 11 birth hospitals affiliated with CHOP.”

 Clinicians in 189 countries accessed the calculator about 250,000 times in 2016.
-Users are primarily located in the United States, but other major users include clinicians in Australia, Canada, the United Kingdom, India, Holland, Chile and
+Users are primarily located in the United States, but other major users include clinicians in Australia, Canada, the United Kingdom, India, Holland, Chile and Israel.

 The study further demonstrates the ways the analysis of big data collected from Kaiser Permanente’s electronic health record system, one of the largest private systems in the world, can aid in the development of risk prediction tools that lead to direct improvements in patient care.